deanmarchiori/minecraft-server-VM/README.md

 ## Network Security Rules

 The Minecraft server, when launched, will listen on port 25565 by default.
-Create in inbound security rule on your VM to allow tcp traffic on this port.
+Create an inbound security rule on your VM to allow tcp traffic on this port.

 ![](img/port.png)